AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org). <br>
-* The icon image for the application is credited to **Phap Nguyen Huu**, with the link to the image being found [here](https://dribbble.com/shots/7057830-Food-Icon-Free-).
+* The [icon image](https://dribbble.com/shots/7057830-Food-Icon-Free-) for the application is credited to Phap Nguyen Huu.
-* Use of AI Declaration:
+* Declaration of the use of AI:

 | Tool used | Person that used tool | Extent of Use                                                                                                                                                   |
 |-----------|-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|